-The Federal Grant Administrator helps state agencies, local governments, institutions of higher learning, and nonprofit organizations, find, apply and manage federal grants by working with a statewide federal grant network, which includes a primary point of contact in each state agency, to provide resources and assistance on all aspects of federal grants.
-The Federal Grant Administrator identifies new funding opportunities and facilitates the provision of in-person and online training to encourage and improve the ability of interested parties to pursue and manage federal grants.
+The Federal Grant Administrator at the Office of Planning and Research provides technical assistance to state agencies, local governments, institutions of higher learning, and nonprofit organizations, on how to find, apply and manage federal grants.
+By working with a statewide federal grant network, which includes a primary point of contact at state agencies, the Federal Grants Administrator provides resources and assistance on all aspects of federal grants.
+The Federal Grant Administrator identifies new funding opportunities and facilitates trainings to encourage and improve the ability of interested parties to pursue and manage federal grants.

 Review of Federal Programs

 The State Clearinghouse (SCH) serves as the state's Single Point of Contact for the review of federal assistance applications pursuant to Presidential Executive Order No. 12372.
 Notification of all federal assistance applications must be provided to the SCH pursuant to Assembly Bill No. 1348, which in turn publishes this information for review and comment by State and local elected officials.
 SAM Section 0912 requires that departments submit new federal funds through the SCH and then through Finance through a DF-24 notification prior to applying for funds.

 The SCH does not administer grant programs or offer any grant funding.
 Please visit grants.gov for funding opportunities.